Mikey Georgeson: The Deadends

 The Deadends is a 'made up culture', which Georgeson has investigated in a series of exhibitions, printed matter, and a film, The Deadends – in Search of Truth.
 This was shown at the ICA in May 2016, as part of Film is Dead - 100 Years of Dada.
 On the Deadends website, Georgeson asks, 'Who or what were the Deadends or deadEnds depending on whom you’re speaking to?
 What exactly is the meaning behind the signature shapes and forms analysts have chosen to name them after?....Unfortunately the deadends left behind no written evidence or documentation of their culture or thought process leaving scholars to project or speculate as to the exact structure of their intended passage through their geographic specificity.'

 On 23 February 2017, Georgeson held a celebration of the Deadends in the Studio One Gallery in Wandsworth.
 Alongside artefacts (abstract paintings and sculptures), the event featured 'speculative enactment as well as...the first ever discoveries of... artifacts.'

 The Sensorium

 Georgeson is co-curator (with Dean Todd) of the annual Sensorium art show in east London.
 This event exhibits alongside the Affect and Social Media conferences organised by the digital media critical theorist Tony D Sampson.
 Georgeson's work also features prominently (alongside other Sensorium contributors) in the book Affect and Social Media: Emotion, Mediation, Anxiety and Contagion.

+Cloak of Longing

+During the pandemic lockdown in 2020, Georgeson made a series of paintings of oversized blue tears, which he called the Case of the Missing Shade of Blue.
+Georgeson has written that these were "an expression of grief and a feeling of joy in the way the cosmos expresses itself symbolically, tears, leaves, snails, moons, waves, wings, tears.
+In the procession we express the cosmos as it makes it up as it goes along.”
+This led Georgeson to wear the paintings as a 'Cloak of Longing', in processional performances including singing and meditation, first in the Container Space at the University of East London and later, in June 2023, in the Liberty station in San Diego, California.
+Georgeson's essay on the Cloak of Longing can be downloaded from the Laurentian University website.